adithya-ananth/Numpy/README.md

 # Numpy
-Basic functions of Numpy library
+Basic functions and implementations of Numpy library